mehdichabane/NASA-C3X-Reduced-CHT-Fluent-Python/docs/reproducibility.md

 The requirement files pin the project's direct Python dependencies, but they are not a complete transitive lockfile or a frozen operating-system image.
-GitHub Actions currently runs the checks on `ubuntu-latest` with Python `3.13`.
+GitHub Actions runs the checks on ubuntu-24.04 with Python 3.13.
 Accordingly, the repository demonstrates deterministic regenerated outputs in the tested CI environment; it does not claim a bit-for-bit freeze of every transitive package or runner component.